 - You are curing the various ailments of the people.

 - You are controlling the mind and body of every living being.
-By worshipping you, we will get good thoughts in our minds, and bad thoughts will be permanently erased from our minds.
+We will get good thoughts in our minds by worshipping you, and bad thoughts will be permanently erased from our minds.

 - After we depart from this world, kindly make us enter into the path of heaven.

-She was praised by Sri Aurobindo and she is worshipped during the festival of Chhath Puja in India and Nepal.
+Sri Aurobindo praised her, and she is worshiped during Chhath Puja’s festival in India and Nepal.
 She can be worshiped in the dawn time by chanting her names and by praying to her in the form of Adi Shakti.
-If you catch the light just before the sun appears, early in the morning, be sure to greet her.
-Her name is Ushas, The Goddess of Dawn.(Last Updated On: July 9, 2021)
+If you catch the light just before the sun appears, be sure to greet her early in the morning.
+Her name is Ushas, The Goddess of Dawn.(Last Updated On: September 12, 2021)